coreykirkland/metaMAG_BETA/README.md

 * inStrain v1.5.3
 * R v4.0.2
 * R Packages: tidyr, dplyr, ggplot2, ComplexHeatmap, circlize
 Note: these versions have been tested

+YAML files have been created for each module/script - see Conda folder

 ## **Required Input Files:**
 * Contig file (.fasta) for each metagenome (MG).